By Kerwin Holmes, Jr.

 Very few will struggle with their own evils to get to the truth, and very few realize that the truth, just like goodness, exists outside of themselves in another place and Person.

 The last blog post that I wrote was a difficult one.
 I let you know why it was difficult, I’m not ashamed of that.
 I let you know why I wrote it, I stand by its reasons.
 Do I sometimes have apprehensions and fears for it?
 Always.
-That is with every post that I write, every word that I speak, and every brief that I hold.
+That is with every post that I write, every word that I speak, and every belief that I hold.

 You see, I know what I am doing by going public with a few of my words.
 For years, only one flavor of people have been allowed freedom to reign, and their fallaciousness (which we all have) has produced environs of intolerance, bigotry, and suppression.